 In this section, the species composition, structure, and management recommendations of the Rye Town Forest's forested areas are discussed, and an overall forest description is provided.
-A detailed schematic showing the property's forest types is seen on the Forest Types Map on page 6.
+The Forest Types Map on page 6, shows a detailed schematic of the property's forest types.